Zenithsiz/ist-ddrs-lab2/typst/exercises/7.typ

 	caption: [Theoretical calculations]
 )

-#indent_par[Finally, for each value, we ran the simulator 20 times, and obtained the following confidence intervals, in table 11:]
+#indent_par[Finally, for each value, we ran the simulator 10 times, and obtained the following results, with 95% confidence intervals, in table 10:]

 #figure(
 	pad(1em, tablex(
 		columns: (auto, auto, 1fr, 1fr, 1fr, 1fr),
 		align: center + horizon,

 		rowspanx(2)[ $λ$ ],
 		rowspanx(2)[ $μ$ ],